What is LTC?

-Long term cover insurance covers home care, assisted living, adult day care, respite care, hospice care, nursing home and Alzheimer’s facilities.
-Depending on your policy allowance, home care services can include visiting or live-in caregiver, companion, housekeeper, therapist or a private duty nurse up to 24/7/365 days a year.
+Long term cover insurance covers home care, assisted living, adult day care, respite care, hospice care, nursing home, and Alzheimer’s facilities.
+Depending on your policy allowance, home care services can include visiting or live-in caregiver, companionship, housekeeper, therapist or a private duty nurse up to 24/7/365 days a year.
 Each policy and plan is different so consult an insurance agent.

 Other benefits include coverage for out of pocket expenses, decrease the burden of care on friends and family caregivers, premiums paid may be eligible for a tax deduction and depending on the business, premiums paid to employees can be 100% deductible.